mjzhu-p/PWAS/README.md

 **_Objective_**:
 Maximize the classification accuracy on test data.
-Note PWAS optimize using **minimization**, and therefore we minimize the negative of classification accuracy.
+Note PWAS/PWASp optimizes the problem using **minimization**, and therefore we minimize the negative of classification accuracy.

 **_Optimization variables_**:
 $n_c = 4$ (number of continuous variables), $n_{\rm int} = 1$ (number of integer variables, **ordinal**),